Appealing an offer

 In reception, year 1 and year 2, the class size is limited to 30.

-You can still appeal if you're able to prove that the:
+You can still appeal but to be successful you will need to prove that the:

 - admission arrangements have not been properly followed